Everest Base Camp Trek in November – A Complete Guide

 ➡ Related: [Everest Base Camp Altitude]

-Are the teahouses open in November along the Everest Base Camp route?
+Are the teahouses open along the Everest Base Camp route in November?

 Yes, almost all teahouses remain open in November.
 It's the tail end of the autumn trekking season, so accommodations are available and less crowded.
 Still, nights are cold, so make sure the teahouse provides extra blankets or bring a liner.